auregiuglarism/auregiuglarism/README.md

 You can contact me professionally speaking at aurelien.giuglarism@gmail.com

 ### 📌Tools
+I'm developing/trained with Windows, VS Code, Git, Github Desktop

 I've developed rough skills with :
-- Python, Java (General coding and machine learning applications, plotting)
+- Python, Java (Coding, data science and machine learning applications)
 - Matlab (Simulations, experiments and plotting)
 - C (Fictional client-server interface and parallel programming with OpenMP, MPI)
-- Git & Github Desktop
 - MySQL (With and without Python for database management)